eFilms/eFilms/README.md

 Download and copy the project into a folder on your web server.
 Then in your web browser open the index.php file and follow the instructions.

+You will need to make sure that PHP has write premissions to the server for install.
+You can unset this afterward.

 ##Known Issues

 The Logout button does not cause a log out.
 The process of creating a logout feature is described here: http://httpd.apache.org/docs/2.4/mod/mod_auth_form.html#loggingout This was not completed prior to releasing this project as open source.